abhishekbalu/quadcopter/README.md

   - Turn off the RC Transmitter.

 ## 11 - How to go into OFFBOARD mode
-After you've done the first 5 steps in the previous section, on the command line you'll need to publish some setpoints before going into OFFBOARD mode.
-If you don't do this you might get OFFBOARD MODE REJECTED errors by the FCU.
+After you've done the first 5 steps in the previous section, on the command line if you are experiencing problems you may need to publish some setpoints before going into OFFBOARD mode.
+If you don't do this you might get OFFBOARD MODE REJECTED errors by the FCU, however it will probably work ok.
 ```
 rostopic pub /mavros/setpoint_position/local -r 10 geometry_msgs/PoseStamped '{header: {stamp: now, frame_id: "map"}, pose: {position: {x:0.0, y: 0.0, z:0.0}, orientation: {w: 1.0}}}'
 ```